Nameless-chan/Nameless-chan/README.md

 # Zerotistic - about me
 I am an 20 year old vulnerability researcher & reverse engineer who loves computer security.
 I do CTFs weekly and have been part of the Belgium team at ECSC in 2022 and 2023.
-I main pwn and reverse engineering, but I also do some web, can grep forensics flags and guess the crypto. <br>
+I main pwn and reverse engineering, but I also do some web, can grep forensics flags and guess the cipher. <br>
 I am a CTF player for [idek](https://www.idek.team/) & [Friendly Maltese Citizens](https://ctf.mt/) (with whom I'll be playing as a finalist for DEFCON 2024) <br>

 My interesting projects are private !